Show your support for the BEDA Position Paper, which empowers design in Europe, by signing it

 Any entity, except for-profit organisations and public authorities, can become New European Bauhaus official partners.
 The call for partners of the New European Bauhaus is permanently open.

 Partners are organisations with a significant outreach capacity who are trusted members of their communities.
 Their core activities address one or more dimensions of the New European Bauhaus.
-They promote the priorities and core values of the European Union: human rights: freedom, democracy, equality and rule of law.
+They promote the priorities and core values of the European Union: human rights, freedom, democracy, equality and rule of law.

 What will partners do?